judy12345/cost-aware-attack/README.md

 To reproduce the attack performance:
     Run ```Test_attack.py``` to generate the attacked graph and test the attack perforamnce.

-Please find our paper at paper.pdf
+Please find our paper at cost_aware_full.pdf